 As a business owner, you do a lot of marketing writing.
 Make your writing sharper, smarter and more meaningful with this fantastic book by Marketing Prof’s Chief Content Officer Ann Handley.

 Full title: Position: The Battle for Your Mind

 A must-read to understand customer communication, and business branding, including positioning your business goals vis a via your competitors.

 Full title: Likeable Social Media: How to Delight Your Customers, Create an Irresistible Brand, and Be Generally Amazing on with Your “SMM” Social Media Marketing Efforts on Facebook (& Other Social Networks)

 Focus: Branding on social media

-Dave really practices what he preaches when it comes to being the most likeable guy online.
-This read will help you connect better to your users or customers online, and teach you how to build a strong (and likeable) brand.
+Dave practices what he preaches when it comes to being the most likable guy online.
+This read will help you connect better to your users or customers online, and teach you how to build a strong (and likable) brand.

 4. Be Our Guest

 Full title: Be Our Guest: Perfecting the Art of Customer Service